Gray-Advantage/Sea_battle/README.md

 The game will control the correct placement of ships, and will also keep score for you.

 Also, this application can self-update using Cloud Storage (Yandex Disk) as a version storage.
-The application has a [public link](https://disk.yandex.ru/d/Mul-aXc7Qd_c8Q) to a folder on Yandex. disk, and when the application is launched, it checks the current version with the latest one on the storage and, if necessary, downloads and installs a new version.
+The application has a [public link](https://disk.yandex.ru/d/Mul-aXc7Qd_c8Q) to a folder on Yandex disk, and when the application is launched, it checks the current version with the latest one on the storage and, if necessary, downloads and installs a new version.

 ![AAA](https://user-images.githubusercontent.com/103335340/219906038-df686a98-b71d-4b40-8efe-2fec2a2aa714.png)